evrardjp/ansible-keepalived/README.md

 The main variables are:

 * keepalived_use_latest_stable: This is by default set to false.
 When set to true, the role will always install latest version of keepalived, making it restart when a new version appears in the ppa.
 * keepalived_instances: This is a mandatory dict.
 It gathers information about the vips, the prefered state (master/backup), the VRRIP IDs and priorities, the password used for authentication...
+This is where things like nopreempt are configured. nopreempt allows to stay in backup state (instead of preempting to configured master) on a master return of availability, after its failure.
+Please check the template for additional settings support, and original keepalived documentation for their configuration.
 * keepalived_sync_groups: This is a mandatory dict.
 It groups items defined in keepalived_instances, and (if desired) allow the configuration of notifications scripts per group of keepalived_instances.
 Notification scripts are triggered on keepalived's state change and are facultative.
 * keepalived_scripts: This is an optional dict where you could have checking scripts that can trigger the notifications scripts.
 * keepalived_bind_on_non_local: This variable (defaulted to "False") determines whether the system that host keepalived will allow its apps to bind on non-local addresses.
 If you set it to true, this allows apps to bind (and start) even if they don't currently have the VIP for example.